sanger-pathogens/Farm_blast/README.md

 Prerequisites:
   * [NCBI BLAST] [NCBI BLAST] blast+, and optionally blastall, installed and their commands in your path
-  * [Fastaq] [Fastaq] >= v3.0.2
-  * [Farmpy] [Farmpy] >= v0.2

-Once the prerequisites are installed, run the tests:
+Once the prerequisites are installed, install with pip:

-    python3 setup.py test

-Note that the tests check that blast+ is installed, but not blastall because it is optional.
-If all was OK, then install:

-    python3 setup.py install
+    pip3 install farm_blast

 Synopsis
 --------